sangeetha-murugesan-sda9/Food-Truck-Yum-Yum-Gimme-Sum/README.md

+# Yum Yum Gimme Sum - Food Truck Menu System
 A React-based frontend application for the Yum Yum Gimme Sum food truck that serves delicious wontons.
-This app allows customers to browse the menu, manage their cart, place orders, and view receipts.
+This app allows customers to browse the menu, manage their cart, place orders, and view receipts.*A vibrant digital menu for modern food trucks*

 # Features
 1.Browse the full menu of wontons, dips, and drinks